The survival-incorporated median versus the median in the survivors or in the always-survivors: What are we measuring? And why?: The survival-incorporated median versus the median in the always-survivors

-\begin{assumption}[Monotonicity] For all individuals, $S(0) \leq S(1)$. \end{assumption}
+\begin{assumption}[monotonicity] For all individuals, $S(0) \leq S(1)$. \end{assumption}

+The principal ignorability assumption states that principal stratum membership $G$ is independent of the potential outcomes $(Y(0),Y(1))$ given the observed covariates \citep{stuart2015assessing}.
 The monotonicity assumption states that, for all individuals, survival under treatment is always at least as good as survival under control.
 In other words, death under treatment must imply death under control.
-Hence, under this assumption, there are no subjects in the harmed stratum, and there are only three strata of subjects: always-survivors, protected, and never-survivors.
+Hence, under the monotonicity assumption, there are no subjects in the harmed stratum, and there are only three strata of subjects: always-survivors, protected, and never-survivors.